theonetruenerd/VenusLibraryDocumentation/docs/source/HSLFilLib.rst

   :return: Boolean as to whether the position is the end of the file or not
   :rtype: Boolean

-.. py:function:: FilFindFile(variable filName)
+.. ven:function:: FilFindFile(variable filName)

   This function starts searching the specified path for a file.
-This function is obsolete, and :py:func:`FilSearchPath` should be used instead.
+This function is obsolete, and :ven:func:`FilSearchPath` should be used instead.

   :params filName: The directory or path and file name to be searched for.
 Can contain wildcard characters such as * or ?
   :type filName: Variable
   :return: If successful, the path name of the first file found that matches the input
   :rtype: Variable

-.. py:function:: FilFindNextFile()
+.. ven:function:: FilFindNextFile()

-  Continues the search from :py:func:`FilFindFile` to the next file.
+  Continues the search from :ven:func:`FilFindFile` to the next file.

   :return: If successful, the path name of the next file found that matches the input from the most recent FilFindFile command
   :rtype: Variable

-.. py:function:: FilFormatBarcodeFile(variable dataSource, variable dataTarget)
+.. ven:function:: FilFormatBarcodeFile(variable dataSource, variable dataTarget)

   This function takes the barcode ASCII text file written during LoadCarrier and converts it into a strongly formatted barcode file.
 This strongly formatted file can be an ASCII text file, a Microsoft Excel file, or a Microsoft Access file.
 Will contain the following columns: